 For example, I use Twitter for quick generation and broad sharing.
-I archive with Diigo social bookmarks.
+I archive with Diigo social bookmarks [now Pinboard].
 Social bookmarks are but one aspect and one way to keep connected online, and one of the easiest ways to get started with web social media.
 Getting your bookmarks out on the Web where you can easily access and search them definitely can help with personal productivity.
 It’s just easier to find things.
 However, it is only after some time when you have a number of pages marked with your tags and comments and when you have connected with other people that you realize that social bookmarks are more than just a heap of personal links.
 Other people start connecting to your network and they can annotate a link for members of their network.
 Suddenly, who you know becomes as important as what you know.
 If someone in your network knows that you’re interested in an area, perhaps they’ll find and mark a reference that you would never have found.
 Serendipity can happen, but only once you’ve engaged in the social space.

 I reflect on my social interactions every fortnight with my Friday’s Finds posts.
 But writing my blog posts forces me to spend some time putting thoughts and ideas together.
 Over time I have become better at this.
 Blogs are for longer thoughts while Twitter is where I can feel the pulse of the action and am able to follow the most conversations.
 Social media are the medium by which we can make work learning, and learning work.